joaojmendes/Copilot-for-M365-Plugins-Samples/samples/msgext-northwind-inventory-action-csharp/lab/Exercise 03 - Run in Copilot.md

-# Building Message Extensions for Microsoft Copilot for Microsoft 365
+# Building Message Extensions for Microsoft 365 Copilot

 TABLE OF CONTENTS